 The original permit application for 354-356 Marlborough (one application for both houses) was filed on June 11, 1879, by George Wheatland, Jr., and the final building inspection report was issued on June 3, 1880.
 On February 3, 1880, as the houses were being completed, William D. Pickman and the estate of William P. Fay (who had died in March of 1879) transferred their two-thirds interest in the two properties to George Wheatland, Sr.

 On February 3, 1880, 354 Marlborough was purchased from George Wheatland, Sr., by Mary Abby (Mayer) Greene, the widow of Dr. John Singleton Copley Greene.
 She previously had lived at 283 Dartmouth.
+She also maintained a home in Dublin, New Hampshire.
 Her mother, Mary Louisa (McCulloh) Mayer Upham, the widow of Henry C. Mayer and of Henry Upham, lived next door at 356 Marlborough.

 During the 1884-1885 and 1885-1886 winter seasons, Mary Greene was traveling abroad.